Buttigieg presses railroads to speed up safety changes after fiery Ohio derailment

 Even though government data shows that derailments have declined in recent years, there were still 1,049 last year.

-The head of the Environmental Protection Agency plans to return to the town of 4,700 Tuesday along with Ohio Gov. Mike DeWine and Pennsylvania Gov. Josh Shapiro to discuss the cleanup and efforts to keep people safe on the same day officials plan to open a medical clinic staffed by contamination experts to evaluate residents' complaints.
+The head of the Environmental Protection Agency plans to return to the town of 4,700 Tuesday along with the governors of Ohio and Pennsylvania to discuss the cleanup and efforts to keep people safe on the same day officials plan to open a medical clinic staffed by contamination experts to evaluate residents' complaints.

 State and federal officials have reiterated that their testing of air and water samples in the area doesn't show dangerous levels of any toxins, but some people have been complaining about constant headaches and irritated eyes as they worry about returning to their homes.